Toolkit ShelfFind

 How many drywall sheets do I need?

-Calculate wall and ceiling square footage, add waste, then divide by the square footage of each drywall sheet.
+Calculate wall and ceiling area in square feet or square meters, add waste, then divide by the square footage of each selected standard sheet.

 Should I include doors and windows?